Can Lyme Disease Cause Stomach Pain? GI Symptoms in Children

 In my experience, gastrointestinal symptoms are often among the earlier symptoms to improve during treatment.
 Families sometimes notice stomach-related symptoms settle before fatigue, cognitive symptoms, or neurologic complaints have fully resolved.

-Can Lyme Disease Cause Stomach Pain?
+Can Lyme Disease Cause Stomach or Abdominal Pain?

-Yes — although uncommon, abdominal pain may occasionally be an early sign of neurologic Lyme disease.
+Yes—although uncommon, abdominal pain may occasionally be an early sign of neurologic Lyme disease.

 A case report published in the Italian Journal of Pediatrics described a 9-year-old boy whose first major symptom of Lyme neuroborreliosis was severe abdominal pain.
 Routine gastrointestinal testing was unrevealing.